NerOcrO/replay-without-advertisings/README.md

 ## How it works

-Testing your app on local
+Run the app on local
 > npm run dev

 Ready for the production!